createPeace:

 The createPeace initiative is organized by Matthias Ries.
 To date, artists from the following countries and territories are participating:

-Afghanistan, Algeria, Argentina, Armenia, Austria, Bosnia and Herzegovina, Botswana, Brazil, Chile, China, Colombia, Cyprus, Czech Republic, Dagestan, Democratic Republic of the Congo, Egypt, England, Ethiopia, Finland, France, Georgia, Germany, Greece, Greenland, Honduras, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, the Netherlands, Nigeria, Northern Ireland, Norway, Pakistan, Poland, Portugal, Romania, Rwanda, South Africa, South Korea, Sri Lanka, Sudan, Sweden, Syria, Taiwan, Türkiye, Ukraine, Uruguay, the United States, Venezuela, Yemen, Zimbabwe.
+Afghanistan, Algeria, Argentina, Armenia, Austria, Belgium, Bosnia and Herzegovina, Botswana, Brazil, Chile, China, Colombia, Croatia, Cyprus, Czech Republic, Dagestan, Democratic Republic of the Congo, Ecuador, Egypt, England, Ethiopia, Finland, France, Georgia, Germany, Greece, Greenland, Honduras, Hungary, Iceland, India, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Latvia, Lebanon, Mexico, Moldova, Mongolia, the Netherlands, Nigeria, North Macedonia, Northern Ireland, Norway, Pakistan, Poland, Portugal, Romania, Rwanda, Senegal, Serbia, South Africa, South Korea, Sri Lanka, Sudan, Sweden, Switzerland, Syria, Taiwan, Tibet, Türkiye, Ukraine, Uruguay, the United States, Venezuela, Yemen, Zimbabwe.

 North Macedonia: Joint Art Action Against Hate